-Signed: Chair of Governors
+Signed: G Bishop Chair of Governors

-Signed: Headteacher
+Signed: H Cooke Head teacher

-Date: June 2021
+Date: J Tune 2023

-Review date:June 2022
+Review dat te: June 2024

 Rationale

 "Inclusion is about all learners and about taking action to remove barriers to participation and learning."

 Edith Cavell Primary School is a fully inclusive school where children experience an extensive curriculum and where vulnerable pupils are taught alongside their peers.